sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 acr

 >    REQUIRED.
 The LoA the user was authenticated at.
-MUST be a member of the 'acr_values' list from the authentication request.
+MUST be a member of the `acr_values` list from the authentication request.
 See Authentication Context for more details.

 nonce